-- Photo ID of everyone who will be present at the time of sale and added to title. - A refundable deposit to secure your lot or condo unit.
+- Photo ID of those who will be on the title. - A refundable deposit to secure your lot or condo unit.
 The deposit can also be used towards your down payment.
-Amounts vary by builder.

-- Most builders will require mortgage pre-approval. - Your lot and floorplan choice or condo unit choice. - Any changes you want to make to certain structural components that will become part of the house plans to be filed with the city. - Your lawyer's contact information.
+Amounts vary by builder. - Most builders will require mortgage pre-approval. - Your lot and floor plan choice or condo unit choice. - Any changes you want to make to certain structural components that will become part of the house plans to be filed with the city. - Your lawyer's contact information.